Planning and prioritisation

 - setting a level of service for all parks, forests, and reserves

 - building systems that support decision making for adaptive management

 - building support for what we do through accountability and transparency

 - striving for improvement through structured learning and doing.

 What is our planning process?

-Our planning has a big focus on protecting key park values—the things that are most special about a park and that we don’t want to lose.
+Our planning has a big focus on protecting key park values—the things that are most special about a park and that we do not want to lose.
 It helps us understand what and where these values are, and which strategies we can put in place to protect them.
-Planning at state-wide and park levels also ensures that we are applying the right amount of management effort (people, time and money) in the right places, to get the right results.
+Planning at state-wide and park levels also ensures that we are applying the right amount of management effort (people, time, and money) in the right places, to get the right results.